Pharmacology of bicalutamide: Differences from castration

 It has been proposed that the increase in estrogen levels caused by NSAAs like bicalutamide compensates for androgen blockade in the brain, which may explain differences in the side effect profiles of these drugs relative to GnRH analogues/castration, combined androgen blockade, and CPA (which, in contrast, decrease both androgen and estrogen levels).
 In the case of sexual interest and function, this notion is supported by a variety of findings including animal studies showing that estrogen deficiency results in diminished sexual behavior, treatment with tamoxifen resulting in significantly lowered libido in 30% of men receiving it for male breast cancer, and estrogen administration restoring libido and the frequency of sexual intercourse in men with congenital estrogen deficiency, among others.

 Several metabolites of testosterone and DHT, including estradiol, 3α-androstanediol, and 3β-androstanediol, are estrogens (mainly potent ERβ agonists in the cases of the latter two), and 3α-androstanediol is additionally a potent GABAA receptor-potentiating neurosteroid.
 Due to the fact that bicalutamide does not lower testosterone levels, the levels of these metabolites would not be expected to be lowered either, unlike with therapies such as GnRH analogues.
 (Indeed, testosterone, DHT, and estradiol levels are actually raised by bicalutamide treatment, and for this reason, levels of 3α- and 3β-androstanediol might be elevated to some degree similarly.)
 These metabolites of testosterone have been found to have AR-independent positive effects on sexual motivation, and may be involved in the preservation of sexual interest and function by bicalutamide and other NSAAs.
 However, a study found that a combination of bicalutamide and dutasteride, a 5α-reductase inhibitor and inhibitor of neurosteroid biosynthesis, produced fewer sexual side effects than GnRH analogue therapy, specifically suggesting the role of estradiol in the preservation sexual interest and function with bicalutamide monotherapy rather than of DHT metabolites.

 As an alternative possibility to testosterone metabolites preserving sexual desire and function with bicalutamide, it has been suggested that bicalutamide may not be able to block the actions of androgens in the brain to a degree sufficient to cause substantial sexual impairment.

-It has been reported that bicalutamide, surprisingly, has no antianabolic effect on testosterone propionate-induced increases in levator ani muscle weight at doses that inhibit and even completely prevent testosterone propionate-induced growth of the prostate gland and seminal vesicles in rats.
-As such, it has been said that, based on preclinical research, bicalutamide does not have marked antianabolic effects.
-However, higher doses of bicalutamide are able to considerably inhibit the growth of the levator ani muscle in rats.
-In any case, analogously to animal findings, bicalutamide monotherapy has been found to significantly preserve lean muscle mass and muscle strength in aged men with prostate cancer relative to GnRH agonists.
-It is notable that in contrast to castration, bicalutamide preserves and increases estrogen levels, and estrogens are thought to have positive effects on skeletal muscle, including on muscle mass.